rocky-linux/documentation/en/rocky/8/guides/rocky_to_wsl_howto.md

-# How to create a WSL Rocky Linux image from another WSL distro
+# How to create a WSL Rocky Linux image from another WSL distro with rinse
+## Prerequisites
+* A Windows 10 PC with WSL 2 enabled. (*see note below).
+* Ubuntu, or any debian-based distribution, installed and running on WSL.
+This guide was tested using Ubuntu 20.04 LTS from the Microsoft store.

 ## Introduction
 This guide is for Windows users who would like to run Rocky Linux (RL) in the Windows Subsystem for Linux (WSL).
 It assumes the reader is familiar with the command line and has WSL enabled and running in their Windows 10 PC.

 The process uses `rinse`, a perl script for creating images of distributions that use the package manager YUM.

 Please keep in mind that WSL has significant limitations and quirks, and the resulting distribution may or may not work as you expect it.
 It may be too slow, or be unpredictable for some applications.
-There are no guarantees.
+With computers, as with life, there are no guarantees.

-## Prerequisites
-* A Windows 10 PC with WSL 2 enabled. (*see note below)
-* Ubuntu, or any debian-based distribution, installed and running.
-This guide was tested using Ubuntu 20.04 LTS from the Microsoft store.

 ## Steps

-1. Launch your Ubuntu distribution, update the package manager and install `rinse`<br/>
+1. Launch your Ubuntu distribution in WSL, update the package manager and install `rinse`<br/>
 ```bash
 $ sudo apt-get update
 $ sudo apt-get install rinse